pjsingal/coding_projects/README.md

 # Coding Projects
-This repository contains select examples of coding projects written in Python, MATLAB, Arduino language, and R. The website, "psingal.ca", however, was developed using the Svelte component framework and involved HTML, CSS, and JavaScript.
-All works were created solely by Patrick Singal unless otherwise noted.
+This repository contains select examples of coding projects written in Arduino, MATLAB, Python, R, and Svelte.
+All works were created by Patrick Singal unless otherwise noted.

 ## Arduino
 ### 1. "LynxBot_Reacts_to_Environment"
 LynxBots are small, motorized vehicles that are operated by on-board microcontrollers.
 We reconfigured the circuitry and added sensors to allow the LynxBot to efficiently navigate an obstacle course by sensing light and distance, and controlling angles of rotation.

-In this program, the LynxBot follows a wall, turns a corner, follows another wall, and then stops before colliding head-on into a third wall.
+This program was co-created with my partner Riley Doyle.
+Here, the LynxBot follows a wall, turns a corner, follows another wall, and then stops before colliding head-on into a third wall.
 The LynxBot then turns 90deg, follows that third wall, and stops after passing ~1m beyond that wall's end.
 The LynxBot orients itself in the direction of maximum light (a lamp), drives forward, and then stops to reorient itself ~1m away from the light source.
 Finally, the LynxBot approaches the light, turns 180º, and then reverses to block it (a cardboad "blocker" has been fixed to the LynxBot's rear).